-- o By the end of 2023, we have submitted a total of 63 projects to the SE 2050 database. - o By the end of 2030, we'll include 90 percent of all new projects larger than 100,000 gross square feet in the SE 2050 database.
+- By the end of submission year 2024 (inclusive of Q1 2025), we have submitted a total of 107 projects to the SE 2050 database. - In 2024, the structural engineering practice set a goal of measuring the embodied carbon on every project.
+Networks of embodied carbon champions were created to track and assist in takeoffs.
+By the end of 2025, 90% of all structural engineers (title engineer through senior associate) will have completed at least one embodied carbon takeoff. - o By the end of 2030, we'll include 90 percent of all new projects larger than 100,000 gross square feet in the SE 2050 database.